OpenOCL/openocl.github.io/get-started.md

 #### Defining an optimal control problem (OCP)
 Have a look at the [VanDerPolOCP.m](https://github.com/JonasKoenemann/optimal-control/blob/master/Examples/01VanDerPol/VanDerPolOCP.m) in the Examples folder.
-The OCP is implemented by inheriting from the OCP class.
+The OCP is implemented by inheriting from the OclOCP class.
-You need to implement the a couple of methods to define the cost function and boundary conditions.
+While the `setupEquation` method for the OclSystem is mandatory, the methods in OclOCP to define the cost functions and boundary conditions are optional.
+Default values for the costs are zero and an empty constraint list for the constraints.

 **Cost functions**: `pathCosts`, `arrivalCosts`
 In the `pathCosts` method you can implement the intermediate cost (Lagrange costs) function, and in the `arrivalCosts` (Mayer costs) method you implement the costs on the final state.